24901064/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by:Jassir sultan K RegisterNumber:24901084
+Developed by:BHARANI KUMAR S RegisterNumber:24901064
 */
 ![Screenshot 2024-12-09 142934](https://github.com/user-attachments/assets/3262ebf4-6f63-49c8-a7b6-dacf27da1368)